Khao Sok National Park Travel Guide: All You Need To Know, 2025

 > Find all the best trails on AllTrails <

-For guided trekking, you can find more information on what’s currently available at your accommodation or the park’s headquarters.
+For guided trekking, you can check guided tours like this one, or you can find more information on what’s currently available at your accommodation or the park’s headquarters.
 And then choose between different itineraries.

-We went for a 45-minute hike up a hill to explore the Kaew Cave.
+We went on a guided trek up a hill to explore the Kaew Cave.
+It’s about a 45-minute hike one way.

-Fun fact: The Kaew Cave is actually in the Khlong Phanom National Park, which borders the Khao Sok National Park.
-And you might visit that park without even knowing.
+Fun fact: The Kaew Cave (and some other Khao Sok hikes) are actually in the Khlong Phanom National Park, which borders the Khao Sok National Park (that also means a separate entrance ticket 😅).
 Yes, there are a lot of national parks in Thailand.

 6. Visit waterfalls

-There are some nice waterfalls in Khao Sok National Park worth visiting, especially after more rain.
+There are some nice waterfalls in Khao Sok National Park worth visiting, especially after rain or in the rainy season.

-Here’s a list of waterfalls of Khao Sok National Park that people love:
+Here’s a list of waterfalls in Khao Sok National Park that people love:

 We decided not to visit any as they were mostly dry during our visit.
-But we plan to return to Khao Sok National Park again in the wet period of the year.
+But we would love to return to Khao Sok National Park again in the wet period of the year.

 7. Go swimming